YunxinLi/LingCloud/README.md

 # LingCloud

-This project (LingCloud 1.0) aims to attach human-like eyes to the large language model.
+The LingCloud 1.0 project seeks to enhance the large language model's capabilities by incorporating human-like eyes.

-Many thanks to my team member (Xinyu Chen) and advisor (Prof. [Baotian Hu](http://faculty.hitsz.edu.cn/hubaotian)) for their great help.
+I would like to express my sincere gratitude to Xinyu Chen, a valuable member of my team, and my advisor, Prof. [Baotian Hu](http://faculty.hitsz.edu.cn/hubaotian), for their tremendous support.

-Background: GPT-4's understanding of images has reached an unprecedented level.
-For us (without a lot of computing resources and financial support), how to design a model to achieve the capability similar to GPT-4?
-Is it possible to connect visual information to the large language model (brain) and increase its understanding of the external objective world (infinite-granularity visual content) understanding?
-Yes! such as BLIP-2 and others.
-So, based on pervious works, we present the project LingCloud and the first version LingCloud 1.0, which will be improved continuously.
+Currently, GPT-4 has achieved unparalleled proficiency in image comprehension.
+However, given our limited computational resources and financial constraints, we must develop a model that can perform tasks akin to GPT-4.
+The aim is to connect visual information to the large language model (brain), thus increasing its ability to comprehend the external world's infinite-granularity visual content.
+This have been explored in previous works such as BLIP-2 and others.
+As a result, we present the first version of LingCloud, LingCloud 1.0, which will be continuously improved to achieve the robust and efficient interaction between LLMs and external world.

 ## Architecture